 As with credit cards you need a merchant account in order to accept funds.
-Your coworkers just need to fill in a form authorizing you to deduct from their bank account the amounts due every month.
-The merchant takes care of communicating the due amount to your customer’s bank, and the bank transfer is processed automatically without requiring any confirmation from the customer.
-Payments take from 3 to 6 work days to be effective.
-Be sure to keep in mind that neither weekends nor bank holidays are considered work days - payments over holidays can take even longer.
+Your coworkers will need to fill in a form authorizing you to deduct the amount due from their bank account every month.
+The merchant takes care of communicating the amount to your customer’s bank, and the bank transfer is processed automatically without requiring any confirmation from the customer.
+Payments generally take from 3 to 6 work days to be effective.
+Be sure to keep in mind that neither weekends nor bank holidays are considered work days—payments over holidays can take even longer.

 PayPal is a global leader in online payments and a fast and secure way for your customers to pay online.
 PayPal works with all major debit and credit cards as well.
 You don’t even need a PayPal account to pay with it!
 And the fees are quite low.

-Another advantage is that PayPal is widely extended in the retail sector in the USA - they even offer a card reader for your iPad or smartphone free of charge.
+Another advantage is that PayPal is widely accepted in the USA - they even offer a card reader for your iPad or smartphone free of charge.

 The downside of PayPal is that variable amounts can’t be automatically processed by PayPal.
 If you are charging a fixed amount to your members every month PayPal is a perfect fit.
 However if you have variable charges (i.e. you charge a monthly fee and have additional services like drinks or equipment that vary from one month to the other) your coworkers will need to manually confirm their payments every month.

 Your best bet is to find the intersection of speed, convenience, and low fees—for yourself and your members.
 If you are operating in a location where cash is still the predominant form of payment, you'll want to make that easy, even if it's more inconvenient for your staff.
 But conversely, if you are in a place where all options are equally functional, make your staff's lives easier and automate all the payments you can.